David Chase: Early life

-Family

-Chase was born as an only child to Norma (née Bucco) and Enrico "Henry" Chase, both born in 1908 and hailing from Italian-American working-class families.
+Chase was born as an only child to Norma and Enrico "Henry" Chase, both born in 1908 and hailing from Italian-American working-class families.
 Norma was born in Essex County, New Jersey, as one of twelve children to Marian D'Agostino and Vito Bucco, who immigrated from Ariano, Campania and Fossacesia, Abruzzo respectively.
 Henry was born in Providence, Rhode Island, as one of seven children, the son of Teresa Melfi, who was married to Giovanni DeCesare, 17 years her senior.
 Henry and his sister Evelina (Evelyn), however, were the biological children of Giuseppe "Joseph" Fusco, a 21-year-old Italian immigrant who had been lodging with the DeCesares since 1904.
-Following Evelyn's birth in 1910, Melfi and Fusco eloped to Newark, New Jersey, with their two biological children, whose surnames Melfi subsequently changed from DeCesare to Chase to obscure their background; the couple kept their own surnames and raised another five children under Fusco's name (although the 1940 census lists both their surnames as "Fusca").
+Following Evelyn's birth in 1910, Melfi and Fusco eloped to Newark, New Jersey, with their two biological children, whose surnames Melfi subsequently changed from DeCesare to Chase; the couple kept their own surnames and raised another five children under Fusco's name (although the 1940 census lists both their surnames as "Fusca").
 The DeCesare family originates from Caserta while Chase's biological grandfather Joseph Fusco was from Roccamonfina.

-Childhood

-Chase grew up in a small garden apartment in Clifton, New Jersey, and in North Caldwell, New Jersey.
+Chase grew up in a small garden apartment in Clifton, New Jersey, before moving to North Caldwell, New Jersey.
 His father owned Wright's Hardware in Verona, New Jersey.
 He grew up watching matinée crime films and was well known as a creative storyteller.
+He attended West Essex High School.

 He has stated that he had many problems with his parents when he was a child.
-He says that his father was an angry man who belittled him constantly, and his mother was a "passive-aggressive drama queen" and a "nervous woman who dominated any situation she was in by being so needy and always on the verge of hysteria."
+He says that his father was an angry man who belittled him constantly, and his mother was a "passive-aggressive drama queen" and "nervous woman who dominated any situation she was in by being so needy, and always on the verge of hysteria."
 He based The Sopranos character Livia Soprano on his mother, naming her after a maternal aunt.

 Mental health and education

 Chase struggled with panic attacks and clinical depression as a teenager, something that he dealt with into adulthood.
-He graduated from high school in 1964 and attended Wake Forest University in Winston-Salem, North Carolina, where his depression worsened.
+After he graduated from high school in 1964, he attended Wake Forest University in Winston-Salem, North Carolina, where his depression worsened.
 "I slept 18 hours a day," he stated.
 He described his problems as "normal, nagging, clinical depression."
 He also worked as a drummer during this period and aspired to be a professional musician.
 After two years, he transferred to New York University where he chose to pursue a career in film—a decision that was not well received by his parents.
 He went on to attend Stanford University's School of Film, earning a Master of Arts degree in 1971.